December 9th, 1976. Howards Bridge road in northern Iredell county.

 Based on what records are available, it’s believed that post marriage, the Wades moved to Salisbury to attend Livingstone College together, a historically black Christian school.
 It’s possible this was accomplished using funds from the GI Bill.

-Daria’s parents either follow her to NC or had already moved here, though I suspect it’s the former, as they are living at 721 Old Plank road, which is on the street behind that runs behind the college.
+Daria’s parents either follow her to NC or had already moved here, though I suspect it’s the former, as they are living at 721 Old Plank road, which is on the street that runs behind the college.
 However, both Daria’s parents had ties to the area, with family in Landis and Salisbury.

 Neither of the Wades ever appear in the Livingstone College yearbooks.
 Daria would not have been there long enough and Charles must have dropped out after his estranged wife’s death or transferred somewhere else.